sagaruppuluri/EP/Module1/2-Collections/Readme.md

 ## List Interface

 List maintains insertion order and allows duplicate elements with indexed access.
 ArrayList and LinkedList implement are some wellknown classes which implement the List interface.

+Some of the mainly used methods in List interface are:

+- `void add(int index, E element)`: Inserts the specified element at the specified position in the list.
+- `E get(int index)`: Returns the element at the specified position in the list.
+- `E remove(int index)`: Removes the element at the specified position in the list.
+- `int indexOf(Object o)`: Returns the index of the first occurrence of the specified element in the list, or -1 if not found.
+- `List<E> subList(int fromIndex, int toIndex)`: Returns a view of the portion of the list between the specified indices.
 ​
 ### ArrayList (Class)

 ArrayList uses dynamic arrays for fast random access but slower insertions/deletions in the middle.
 It grows automatically as elements are added.
 ​
 ```java